AKovalevich/moodle-auth_bakery/README.md

 The only issue with not having a value is that the Moodle edit screen will throw an exception.
 We have chosen to fill in a default value, and that is set with the settings screen.

+Also, given that some versions of Moodle do not automatically log out after the Master Bakery server logs out, it might be a good idea to lower the threshold for automated session timeout, as found in Site Administration > Server > Session Handling.

 Future
 ------

-Older versions of Moodle to not automatically log out after the Master Bakery server logs out.
+Some versions of Moodle to not automatically log out after the Master Bakery server logs out.
 Fix coming soon.

 Licence
 -------